nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### `TITLE`
 * Represents the `module`'s title component.
-* Titles should not be more than 60 characters.
+* A `TITLE` should not be more than 60 characters.

 #### `DESCRIPTION`
 * Represents the `module`'s description component.